cschweda/poker-hand-analyzer/README.md

 - Detailed explanations of how each poker hand is detected
 - Comprehensive validation and error checking
 - Debug logging for analysis verification
+- Smart tooltips for technical terms with clear explanations
+- Full 32-bit binary representation with color-coded bits for ranks and suits
+- Visual indicators for detected patterns (straights, flushes, pairs, etc.)

+## Related Resources

+If you're interested in learning more about the binary and bitwise concepts used in this project:

+- [JavaScript Bitwise Operations Guide](https://js-bitwise.netlify.app/) - A comprehensive tutorial on bitwise operators in JavaScript
+- [Binary Number Cheat Sheet](https://binary-cheat.netlify.app/) - A reference guide for understanding binary representation and number systems

 ## Demo